muhammadhamza23/ReactNative/README.md

 # ReactNative

+Some basic apps are created to implement the fundamental concepts of React Native.

 ## Useful Commands

 - If you get network response timeout error, switch the connection from LAN to tunnel or type `expo start --tunnel` in the terminal.